AntonAroche/nvim-config/README.md

 My complete config for nvim.
-Looking to create a lightweight exprience with some IDE features.
-Currently a work in progress
+Uses the colemak layout, and aims for ergonomics and functionality.